metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ?
 Do you want your NFTs to remain mutable?
 We HIGHLY recommend you choose yes. (y/n) ›
 ```

 Similarly, we recommend leaving your NFTs as mutable so you, the update authoritiy, can fix any issues post-mint.
-You can always set your NFTs to be immutable later using a third-party tool such as [Metaboss](https://metaboss.rs), but this is a one way street: once set immutable, you can never make the mutable again.
+You can always set your NFTs to be immutable later using a third-party tool such as [Metaboss](https://metaboss.rs), but this is a one way street: once set immutable, you can never make them mutable again.
 Input `y` to select yes and leave your NFTs mutable.

 If all steps were followed correctly you should now see: